npunati27/npunati27/README.md

 - I'm a member of Team Tech at SWE

+I'm broadly interested in Machine Learning and it's applications to systems.

 <!--
 **npunati27/npunati27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.